GoogleCloudPlatform/professional-services/examples/bigquery-table-access-pattern-analysis/README.md

 <li> <b>bq_routines/</b>

 This directory contains all the [JS UDF](https://cloud.google.com/bigquery/docs/reference/standard-sql/user-defined-functions#javascript-udf-structure) functions that will be created in BigQuery upon usage of the tool.
-These files are not to be run independently in a JS environment, these file contents will be loaded by the Python package, `src/` to be constructed as a funciton creation query to BigQuery.
+These files are not to be run independently in a JS environment, these file contents will be loaded by the Python package, `src/` to be constructed as a function creation query to BigQuery.

 For more information about each of the functions, look at this [section](#routines-creation)

 <li> <b>pipeline_graph/</b>

-This directory contains the HTML file, which is a webpaget that is used to displa the pipeline visualisation of the pipeline optimisation module.
+This directory contains the HTML file, which is a webpage that is used to display the pipeline visualisation of the pipeline optimisation module.

 <li> <b>src/</b>